 Pistachios are more than just a trend.
 This nutrient-dense power nut is here to stay!
 After seeing so many fun recipes involving pistachios popping up on my feed, I had to develop one myself.

 It has this dense pressed cookie dough texture with a nice light sweetness and subtle fruit flavors, almost like wedding cake.
 The white chocolate, pistachio, rose petal combo topping adds the most delightful crunch.
-They hold up at room temperature so they travel well.
-At 10 grams of protein per bar, they’re a way tastier (and prettier) snack than store-bought!
+They hold up at room temperature so they travel well, but best to keep them slightly chilled.
+At 10 grams of protein per bar, they're a way tastier (and prettier) snack than store-bought!

 Ingredients